Vitocuc/Group7/README.md

-Certamente.
-Ho mantenuto le prime sezioni come richiesto e ho tradotto in inglese solo l'ultima parte relativa all'architettura del progetto.

-# Group7 Project - QEMU for NXP S32K3
+# Group7 Project - FreeRTOS Porting on Emulated S32K with LPUART/LPSPI

 This document describes the steps to configure, compile, run, and debug the modified QEMU project to support the NXP S32K3 board.